jasb3110/COVIDPERU/index.md

 ################################################################################
 ```
 ## Exploratory plot
-It show that exploratory plot of SINADEF´s dataset (death´s register). first view it seems to be clean and sort that you can looking down eigth pictures.
+It show that exploratory plot of SINADEF´s data set (death´s register). first view it seems to be clean and sort that you can looking down eight pictures.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/1fc1af589150d750db96aae4a4d21699846df300/exploratory.plot.png?raw=true)

 Next, it is getting to clean and sort of SINADEF´s data.
 I try to delete non-natural death signal.
 The assumption is excess of death during 2020 to 2022, due to COVID-19 spreading.
-Also, I ploted numbers of men, women and people to evidence some patterns.
+Also, I plotted numbers of men, women and people to evidence some patterns.
 Bellow I attached lines scripts.

 ```markdown
 ################################################################################